transportenergy/database/doc/historical.rst

 On our continuous integration infrastructure, for every build, these diagnostics are run automatically and uploaded to cloud storage for reference.
 For instance:

-- For `GitHub pull request #23 <https://github.com/transportenergy/database/pull/23>`_, the Travis CI service produced `build number 313 <https://travis-ci.com/github/transportenergy/database/builds/156068167>`_.
+- For GitHub :pull:`71`, the GitHub Actions build produced `build number 41 <https://github.com/transportenergy/database/runs/2476980208>`_.
-- The uploaded diagnostics from this build are available at: https://storage.googleapis.com/historical-data-ci.transportenergy.org/313.1/index.html
+- The uploaded diagnostics from this build are available at: https://storage.googleapis.com/data.transportenergy.org/historical/ci/41/index.html

 Code reference
 ==============